Lynn Chadwick. Beasts of Time

 The exhibition “Lynn Chadwick.
 Beasts of Time” was developed in cooperation with Haus am Waldsee, Berlin and the Georg Kolbe Museum, Berlin.
 The exhibition will be accompanied by a catalog issued by Walter König publishing house.

-The exhibition is supported by the Henry Moore Foundation and Sparkasse Duisburg.
+The exhibition is supported by the ministry of culture and science of the state of north rhine-westphalia, the Kunststiftung NRW, the Henry Moore Foundation and Sparkasse Duisburg.